-- 1. If the modem will only dial outside the system, set Automatic Line Selection for extension X to outside lines first.
+- If the modem will only dial outside the system, set Automatic Line Selection for extension X to outside lines first.
 If you will also use the modem for calls within the system, set Automatic Line Selection to intercom first, and include a 9 in the modem's dialing sequence for outside calls. - 2.
-Set Line Ringing to No Ring. - 3.
-Set Automatic Extension Privacy (#304) for extension X to Assigned. - 4.
-Set up the modem so it will not answer incoming calls.
-Refer to the device's documentation for instructions.
+Set Line Ringing for all lines on extension X to No Ring. - Set Automatic Extension Privacy (#304) for extension X to Assigned.
+3. - Set up the modem so it will not answer incoming calls.
+Refer to the device's 4. documentation for instructions.